 When we finished the walk in 2008, we certainly didn’t have much money in the bank and a free meal was welcome, but it was never about saving a few dollars.
 It was about shared experience — sharing a meal with people you might not have met yet, but who had just finished the same sometimes-gruelling pilgrimage as you had.

 This year, we arrived in Santiago just before noon and attended midday mass rather than get a free feed, then celebrated our anniversary in style by having dinner in a nice restaurant.
 We got up too late to go to breakfast, but decided to try for lunch, arriving at 11:45 to find, in a classic case of good timing, that eight people were already there and that we made ten.

-While we waited for the porter to arrive, we chatted with the others: four Spanish girls who’d walked the last 100km of the Camino Francés, a couple who’d cycled from Roncesvalles, a Spanish guy who’d walked alone, and a German man we’d met once on the Via de la Plata.
+Back in 2012, while we waited for the porter to arrive, we chatted with the others: four Spanish girls who’d walked the last 100km of the Camino Francés, a couple who’d cycled from Roncesvalles, a Spanish guy who’d walked alone, and a German man we’d met once on the Via de la Plata.